JamesMcMinn/Thesis-Revisions/readme.md

 - [ ] Verify that research questions are falsifiable hypotheses
   - [X] [Clarify RQ2](https://github.com/JamesMcMinn/Thesis-Revisions/commit/1a71367f5092d7747f35deed64964f25f71b790e)
   - [ ] Update to clarify RQ3: Need to be clear what "automatic" evaluation is.
-    - Might be best discussing evaluation briefly earlier in the chapter?
 - [ ] Expand on contribution description relating to definition of event
 - [X] [Remove references to unsupervised](https://github.com/JamesMcMinn/Thesis-Revisions/commit/92b213136746bf2c4b527fad22b7870af5201afb)